illinois-ceesd/mirgecom/doc/discretization.rst

 In DG, fluxes are responsible for handling the flow of information between adjacent cells, and for transferring the boundary conditions into the domain from the domain boundary.
-In this sense, all of the boundary conditions are *weak*, in that they are weakly enforced through the flux, as opposed to directly setting the solution of the boundary elements (a *strong* enforcement).
+In DG the boundary conditions boundary conditions are enforced weakly through the fluxes used at the domain boundary faces.

 Boundary treatments in *MIRGE-Com* follow the prescriptions of the the so-called BR1 method descibed by [Bassi_1997]_, and the boundary